Vincent van Gogh in Antwerp

 He enjoyed the first few weeks in Antwerp and Vincent often wrote to Theo how happy he was with his choice of the city.
-Vincent loved discovering the city: walking along the quays, visiting different churches and going to the museums.
+Vincent loved discovering the city: walking along the quays, visiting different churches, and going to the museums.
 Vincent also visited various art dealers in the hope of being able to sell his work.
-But is artwork did not bring the desired sales and Vincent had to constantly beg Theo to send him money in order to survive.
+But his artwork did not bring the desired sales and Vincent had to constantly beg Theo to send him money in order to survive.

 In January 1886 Vincent enrolled in a drawing course on antique sculpture at the Antwerp art academy.
 There he also followed a painting course with Charles Verlat for a short time.
 In addition, he enrolled in two evening classes.

 The lessons at the academy were supposed to end at the end of March 1886, but Vincent did not stay that long.
 He left Antwerp on 28 February to further develop as an artist in Paris, hoping for a place in the studio of artist Fernand Cormon.
-In Paris he could live with his brother Theo.
+In Paris, he could live with his brother Theo.

 |Achterkant oude huizen|